 Case study material will be supplied, as well as recommended reading to support each session.

 The course will explore the following:

 Sexual abuse in childhood, rape and sexual assault of adults, sexual exploitation including pornography, prostitution, trafficking and other aspects of the sex industry and sexual harassment.
 Course content will cover:

-Please download the Enrolment Form 2016-17 and email to email@example.com.
+Please download the 2017-18 short course enrolment form and email to email@example.com.

 The cost for this course is £885.
 Please pay online through our eShop.

 For more information on the course content, please contact the Child and Woman Abuse Studies Unit on +44 (0)20 7133 5014.

 There is no official closing date for this course, but you are advised to apply as early as possible as we will only consider your application if there are places available.

 Please select when you would like to start: